Connecting Clients to Confluent Cloud¶

 The Confluent Golang Client for Kafka depends on librdkafka, which must be installed separately.

 Customize the Golang Confluent Cloud example for your Confluent Cloud cluster, specifically

 Connecting to Confluent Cloud from a Python Application¶

 You can configure the Confluent Python Client for Kafka to connect to a Kafka cluster in Confluent Cloud.

 - To view a working example of hybrid Apache Kafka® clusters from self-hosted to Confluent Cloud, see the Confluent Cloud demo.

 - For example configs for all Confluent Platform components and clients connecting to Confluent Cloud, see template examples for components.

-- To find additional Confluent Cloud demos, see the Confluent Cloud demo examples in GitHub.
+- To find additional Confluent Cloud demos, see Confluent Cloud Examples.

-- For a practical guide to configuring, monitoring, and optimizing your Kafka client applications, see the Best Practices for Developing Kafka Applications on Confluent Cloud whitepaper.
+- For a practical guide to configuring, monitoring, and optimizing your Kafka client applications, see Developing Client Applications on Confluent Cloud.